 - Full Name Mapping - field/container (cn, displayname, givenname).
 Use "auto" for autodetect;

 - Email Mapping - field/container (mail, email, userprincipalname).
 Use "auto" for autodetect;

-- Email Domain Zone - if email is not detected, it will be combined from username@domainzone;
+- Email Domain Zone - if the email is not detected, it will be combined from username@domainzone;

-- Additional Search Filter - you can define specific filter to allow only specific users from you LDAP server to login into UseResponse.
+- Additional Search Filter - you can define a specific filter to allow only specific users from your LDAP server to login to UseResponse.
 Default value is (objectClass=*)

-Any user that signs in UseResponse using LDAP server is assigned to "User" Role.
-If you want to define custom rules for specific users to be assigned to different role, use "Allow Role Mapping" setting.
+Any user that signs in UseResponse using the LDAP server is assigned to the "User" team.
+If you want to define custom rules for specific users to be assigned to different teams, use the "Allow Team Mapping" setting.